samzilverberg/cordova-mixpanel-plugin/README.md

 cordova platform add ios
 cordova build ios
 ```
-and setting up the build phase correctly again.
+and setting up the build phase correctly again, as described in last question.